springflowerbaby/RippleRCA/README.md

 # RippleRCA

-RippleRCA is a standalone root cause analysis codebase extracted from the public-safe parts of the original LADS-Causal workspace.
+RippleRCA is a standalone framework for root cause analysis in microservice systems.

-It combines:
+The framework combines:
+- topology-constrained lag prior construction

-- lag-aware causal discovery
+- lag-aware node representation learning
+- dual-channel candidate recall for coarse-grained diagnosis
-- dual-stage service and pod ranking
+- lag-calibrated counterfactual inference for fine-grained ranking
-- RCAbench preprocessing and evaluation
+- preprocessing and evaluation pipelines for RCAbench and AIOps-style datasets
-- AIOps-style dataset loading

-## Highlights

-- Independent repository layout with no runtime dependency on sibling `causelens/RCA`
-- Minimal public release focused on the main pipeline
-- Relative-path defaults suitable for public release
-- Ready to publish with a minimal `.gitignore` and `requirements.txt`

 ## Repository Layout